Adventures in Demand Analysis Using AI: Estimating Price Effects

 \subsubsection{Heterogeneous Elasticity Model}

 While the homogeneous specification yields more plausible estimates of average price sensitivity, it may still obscure important differences across products.
 The next step, therefore, models heterogeneous effects, allowing price elasticity to vary as a function of observed product characteristics or embedding-based similarity measures.
 Figure~\ref{fig:cluster_similarity_coefs_dynamic} and Table \ref{tab:dynamic_effect_analysis_cate_PLR} illustrate how the elasticity estimates relate to these cluster similarities and to lagged price and quantity signals.
 These results reveal that certain products are more price-sensitive than others.
-For example, higher-priced and better-ranked products show greater price sensitivity, and similarities (to cluster centroids) also emerge as key drivers of sensitivity.
-(The first point is perhaps clearer from Table \ref{tab:dynamic_effect_analysis_cate_PLR}.)
+For example, higher-priced and better-ranked products show greater price sensitivity.\footnote{This finding is most clearly seen in Table \ref{tab:dynamic_effect_analysis_cate_PLR}; note that the negative coefficient on lagged price lacks statistical significance, while the negative coefficient on lagged sales rank is highly significant.} Similarities to cluster centroids also emerge as important drivers of sensitivity.
 Products associated with specific clusters experience notably different price-sensitivity levels, underscoring the importance of accounting for product-level heterogeneity when estimating price effects.

 To provide a comprehensive view of how strong this heterogeneity can be, Figure~\ref{fig:cluster_similarity_sorted_effects_dynamic} plots each product’s estimated elasticity (vertical axis) sorted in ascending order (horizontal axis is the “percentile index”); as per \cite{chernozhukov2018sorted}.
 The solid blue line represents the point estimates, the blue band denotes the 90\% pointwise confidence intervals, and the dashed red line indicates the overall average elasticity.
-Reflecting the discussion of heterogeneous price sensitivity, elasticity ranges from about \(-1.4\) to nearly \(0\), and these wide differences are statistically significant (as shown by the confidence bands).
-By multiplying these numbers by 2, we estimate that actual demand elasticity spans roughly \(-2.8\) to \(0\), with an average near \(-2.1\).
+Reflecting the discussion of heterogeneous price sensitivity, elasticity ranges from about \(-2.0\) to nearly \(0.4\), and these wide differences are statistically significant (as shown by the confidence bands).
+By multiplying these numbers by 2, we estimate that actual demand elasticity spans roughly \(-4.0\) to \(0.8\), with an average near \(-1.5\).
 This range highlights the importance of allowing for heterogeneity in price responses, as some products appear far more (or far less) sensitive to price changes than the average.

 Tests of joint significance further confirm that cluster similarities matter.
 Table~\ref{tab:cluster_significance_dynamic} presents \(p\)-values from a \(\chi^2\)-test that evaluates whether the cluster similarity measures jointly have a statistically significant impact on price sensitivity.
 The results indicate that these cluster-based heterogeneities are significant, reinforcing the conclusion that certain products are more responsive to price changes than others.